MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-admin.md

 Complete the steps described in [Enable Customer payment predictions](enable-cust-paymnt-prediction.md) to build and use a machine learning model along with your organization's data to generate predictions of when customers are likely to pay outstanding invoices, as well as predictions of when specific invoices are likely to be paid.

 ### Enable cashflow forecasting
-Complete the steps described in [Enble Cash flow forecasts](enable-cash-flow-forecasting.md) to build and use a machine learning model along with your organization's data to generate cash flow forecasts.
+Complete the steps described in [Enable Cash flow forecasts](enable-cash-flow-forecasting.md) to build and use a machine learning model along with your organization's data to generate cash flow forecasts.

 ### Enable Budget proposals
-Complete the steps described in [Enable Budget proposals](enable-budget-proposal.md) to use a machine learning model along with your organization's historical data to generate a budget proposal that help you begin your budgeting process with effectiveness than a manual process provides.
+Complete the steps described in [Enable Budget proposals](enable-budget-proposal.md) to use a machine learning model along with your organization's historical data to generate a budget proposal that help you begin your budgeting process with more effectiveness than a manual process provides.

 ### Setup and use Cash flow forecasting
 To see the steps to set up and use cash flow forecasting, see [Enable Cash flow forecasting](enable-cash-flow-forecasting.md).
 To learn more about how to use this capability, see [Cash flow forecasting](cash-flow-forecast-intro.md).

 ## Understand and improve initial payment predictor model

-See [Evaluate the initial customer payment prediction model](evaluate-payment-prediction.md) for information that can help you evaluate the effectiveness of the prediction model, or [Improve the prediction model](improve-model.md) for information help you adjust the data that's used to build the predcition so improve its effectiveness.
+See [Evaluate the initial customer payment prediction model](evaluate-payment-prediction.md) for information that can help you evaluate the effectiveness of the prediction model, or [Improve the prediction model](improve-model.md) for information help you adjust the data that's used to build the prediction so improve its effectiveness.

 #### Privacy notice
 Previews (1) might use less privacy and fewer security measures than the Dynamics 365 Finance and Operations service, (2) aren't included in the service level agreement (SLA) for this service, (3) should not be used to process personal data or other data that is subject to legal or regulatory compliance requirements, and (4) have limited support.